2019-2020 Application Process

 Eligibility for the Peer Tutor Program

-Students interested in being a peer tutor should be in second or third year of the JD program, completed first year Law studies at UBC, and be present at UBC for the 2017-2018 academic year.
-Students participating in a one-term clinic or exchange may still apply but should note their clinic/exchange participation on their application.
+Students interested in being a peer tutor should be in second or third year of the JD program, completed first year Law studies at Allard Law, and be present at Allard Law for the 2019-2020 academic year.
+Students participating in a one-term clinic or exchange may still apply but should note their clinic/exchange participation in their cover letter.

 Additionally, prospective tutors should have: